Transition to Further Education

 All students follow accredited courses in the functional skills of Maths and English at an appropriate level between Entry Level One and Level One.
 All students have the opportunity to work towards a Sports Leader’s Award and an Arts Award in Music.
 The students work alongside the South Downs National Park Authority to attain the John Muir Environmental Studies Award.
 For those students who consistently demonstrate skills at Level One we offer a bespoke curriculum which will challenge them at this level.

-Our Multi-Disciplinary Approach is long-established and is a fundamental part of our Post 16 offer for every student.
+Our Multi-Disciplinary Approach is long-established and is a fundamental part of our Sixth Form offer for every student.
 The core of our offer focuses on the input of our occupational and speech and language therapists to develop independent living and community skills.
-Each student is assigned named members of staff from our multi-disciplinary team, who provide training to the learning support and residential staff on specific aspects of a student's needs to ensure consistency across our provision.
+Each student is assigned named members of staff from our multi-disciplinary team, who provide training to the learning support and residential staff on specific aspects of a student’s needs to ensure consistency across our provision.